 Play with angles, enjoy the camera settings, and change your composition.
 You’ll get the hang of it and get good headshots.

 And let’s not forget the inspiration.
 Look at all these photographers that end up with an impressive portfolio and a photography business.
 Get inspired by all of them.
 One of the best known for capturing the genuine expressions for business and actors headshots is Peter Hurley.
 With these headshots, he opens a door for his clients in finding the perfect job.
 Lovely, isn’t it?

 Find more headshot clients

-Well, first you can create a website where publish your pictures and start with personal brand photography.
+Well, first you can create a website where you can publish your pictures and get started with personal brand photography.
 I recommend you to use WordPress because it is one of the easiest sites to manage and has a lot of functionalities.
 And plugins as well.